 The top bunk has been designed as a room for Stuart within the big room:

-Stuart has his own little sink and mirror:
+Stuart has his own little sink and mirror in the bathroom:

 I am partial to New York, but I LOVE this house, the best!
 Thanks.